tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 "
 ---

 ML is fun, ML is popular, ML is everywhere.
-Most of companies use either TensorFlow or PyTorch.
+Most of the companies use either TensorFlow or PyTorch.
 There are some oldfags who prefer caffe, for instance.
 Mostly it's all about Google vs Facebook battle.